ianmah/rareptiles/README.md

 - Create a new wallet
 - Add a new network by clicking "Ethereum Mainnet" > "Custom RPC"
 - Network name: `localganache`, New RPC Url: `<RPC SERVER in Ganache>` probably `HTTP://127.0.0.1:7545`, Chain ID: `1337`
+- Run `truffle compile` to compile the contracts
+- Run `truffle migrate` to deploy the contracts to your local ethereum network
 - `yarn start` and connect wallet :money_with_wings:

 ## Available Scripts